jtahn/Markdown/Calc/ana question.md

 - checking for undefined (ie valid denominators) is definitely part of it
 	- though you’ll notice some of these are piecewise functions that have been defined so that the denominator skips the 'trouble points' (ie #12)
+	- (you will need to do more for piecewise: see below)
 - for piecewise:
 	- the general strategy for checking continuity:
 		1. check that each ‘function piece is continuous”